d12frosted/elpa-mirror/melpa/flymake-bashate-readme.txt

-The flymake-bashate provides a Flymake backend for the bashate, a style checker for Bash shell scripts.
+The flymake-bashate package provides a Flymake backend for bashate, a style checker for Bash shell scripts.

 (Bashate is a Bash script syntax checker, enforcing a set of style and syntax